Part-time degrees

 Part-time study is a flexible and cost-effective way to realise your potential, providing an opportunity to do a degree course that fits in around your lifestyle.
-You can build upon existing skills, head in a new direction, or pursue your interests.
+Our part-time courses allow you to build upon existing skills, head in a new direction, or pursue your interests.

 Why study part-time?